-- A. The MDWA Personnel Team is responsible for recommending to the Director all salary ranges, increases, and bonuses.
-Salary scales for non-exempt staff shall be in keeping, at a minimum, with the provisions of federal laws covering minimum wages. - B. Salary reviews will be scheduled annually as part of the performance review.

-XXXIX.
-Parental Leave and Benefits

-In addition to the benefits available while an employee is medically disabled, an employee who has worked for a minimum of three (3) months is entitled to Parental Leave in the period immediately preceding and following the birth or adoption of a child, as follows:

-- A. The leave may be up to three (3) months and may be extended at the discretion of the Director or MDWA Personnel Team.
+1 2 3 A. The MDWA Personnel Team is responsible for recommending to the Director all salary ranges, increases, and bonuses.
+Salary scales for non-exempt staff shall be in keeping, at a minimum, with the provisions of federal laws covering minimum wages.
+4 B. Salary reviews will be scheduled annually as part of the performance review.
+5 6 7 8 XXXIX.
+Parental Leave and Benefits In addition to the benefits available while an employee is medically disabled, an employee who has worked for a minimum of three (3) months is entitled to Parental Leave in the period immediately preceding and following the birth or adoption of a child, as follows: 9 10 11 12 A. The leave may be up to three (3) months and may be extended at the discretion of the Director or MDWA Personnel Team.
 The leave may include a period in advance of the expected arrival of the child and some may be taken after the child has arrived.
-The leave normally should be unbroken, except for any periods of absence due to medical disability. - B. The employee should apply for the leave at least one (1) month in advance of the expected arrival of the child, specifying the amount and type of leave time desired.
-611 - C. The first two (2) months of parental leave will be 75% of the employee's annual pay.
+The leave normally should be unbroken, except for any periods of absence due to medical disability.
+13 14 B. The employee should apply for the leave at least one (1) month in advance of the expected arrival of the child, specifying the amount and type of leave time desired.
+611 15 16 17 C. The first two (2) months of parental leave will be 75% of the employee's annual pay.
 Alternatively, an employee may choose to take all three (3) months at 60% of his/her annual pay.
-Any leave following the paid Parental periods will be without pay. - D. Service credit and benefit coverage, except vacation and sick leave accrual, will continue during the entire leave, with the cost of benefits paid by DWA as specified in the Employee Agreement. - E. If both parents work for DWA, only one (1) parental leave will be granted.
-It may be shared by the parents. - F. Upon completion of parental leave, the employee will be entitled to return to his or her position.
+Any leave following the paid Parental periods will be without pay.
+18 19 20 D. Service credit and benefit coverage, except vacation and sick leave accrual, will continue during the entire leave, with the cost of benefits paid by DWA as specified in the Employee Agreement.
+21 22 E. If both parents work for DWA, only one (1) parental leave will be granted.
+It may be shared by the parents.
+23 24 25 26 F. Upon completion of parental leave, the employee will be entitled to return to his or her position.
 The position will not be filled during the leave, except on a temporary basis.
-The employer may offer a different, but comparable position to the employee returning from parental leave which the employee will be free to accept or decline without prejudice. - G. Any salary increase action for which the employee may become eligible in the course of the leave will be effective on return to employment. - H. If the position left by the employee has ceased to exist, the regular termination policy, Termination of Employment: Involuntary Separation will apply.
+The employer may offer a different, but comparable position to the employee returning from parental leave which the employee will be free to accept or decline without prejudice.
+27 28 G. Any salary increase action for which the employee may become eligible in the course of the leave will be effective on return to employment.
+29 30 H. If the position left by the employee has ceased to exist, the regular termination policy, Termination of Employment: Involuntary Separation will apply.
+31 32 33 erm of Office Exempt staff: Exempt staff will be appointed for indefinite periods unless there are particular programmatic or budget reasons for specific term appointments.
+34 35 B. Non-exempt staff: Non-exempt staff shall serve for an indefinite period unless otherwise determined in advance of employment.